-The co-pay is the fixed dollar amount you pay for Tier I (HMO) physician office visits, emergency room use and certain other services.
+The co-pay is the fixed dollar amount you pay for Tier I (HMO) doctor office visits, emergency room use and certain other services.
 Refer to page 13 for more information.

-B. Tier II (PPO) and Tier III (Out-of-Network) Benefits - If you choose to receive care from a contracted HealthLink Tier II (PPO) provider and/or an out-of-network provider, you must pay a deductible.
+B. Tier II (PPO) and Tier III (Out-of-Network) Benefits - If you choose to receive care from a Tier II (PPO) contracted provider and/or Tier III (Out-of-Network) provider, you must pay a deductible.
 The deductible is the amount you pay each plan year in covered expenses before the plan begins to pay benefits.
-After the deductible is satisfied, the plan pays its coinsurance: 90% for Tier II HealthLink PPO contracted providers and 60% for Tier III out-of-network providers.
-The enrollee is responsible for 10% coinsurance on covered services provided by a Tier II HealthLink PPO contracted provider and 40% coinsurance on covered services provided by an out-of-network Tier III provider.
+After the deductible is satisfied, the plan pays its coinsurance: 90% for Tier II (PPO) contracted providers and 60% for Tier III (Out-of-Network) providers.
+The participant is responsible for 10% coinsurance on covered services provided by a Tier II (PPO) contracted providers and 40% coinsurance on covered services provided by a Tier III (Out-of-Network) provider.

 For Tier II (PPO) contracted providers, the plan's coinsurance rate is applied to the contracted charge between HealthLink and the contracted provider.
-For Tier III (out-of-network) providers, the plan's coinsurance rate is applied to the maximum allowed amount (MAA) charges.
-The out-of-network provider is any provider or facility that does not have a contractual agreement with HealthLink.
-If your out-of-network provider charges more than the maximum allowed amount (MAA), you must pay the excess amount in addition to your deductible and a percentage of the covered expenses.
+For Tier III (Out-of-Network) providers, the plan's coinsurance rate is applied to the MAA charges.
+The Tier III (Out-of-Network) provider is any provider or facility that does not have a contractual agreement with HealthLink.
+If your Tier III (Out-of-Network) provider charges more than the MAA, you must pay the excess amount in addition to your deductible and a percentage of the covered expenses.

-C. Co-pay - Your co-pay is the fixed amount you pay for Tier I (HMO) and some Tier II (PPO) physician office visits, physician specialist office visits, emergency room and certain other services.
+- C. Co-pay Your co-pay is the fixed amount you pay for Tier I (HMO) and some Tier II (PPO) doctor office visits, specialist office visits, emergency room and certain other services.
 Most providers expect to collect the co-pay at the time the services are provided.
 Co-pays are listed in the Summary of Benefits.
-Copays are applied on the types of treatment and dates of service indicated on your provider and facility billing.
-Know that consecutive dates of service billed could be applicable to multiple copays based on the types of treatment billed.

-- D. Deductible The deductible is the amount you must pay each plan year in covered expenses before the plan begins to pay benefits.
+Co-pays are applied on the types of treatment and dates of service indicated on your billing statement.
+Know that consecutive dates of service billed could be applicable to multiple copays based on the types of treatment billed. - D. Deductible The deductible is the amount you must pay each plan year in covered expenses before the plan begins to pay benefits.
 Deductibles apply separately to the covered expenses incurred by each person during one plan year.
-Effective July 1, 2014, Tier II (PPO) has a separate deductible from Tier III (out-of-network) deductible and they do not cross-accumulate.
-Deductibles are listed in the Summary of Benefits. - E. Annual Out-of-Pocket Maximum For care provided by a HealthLink Tier I (HMO) and Tier II (PPO) contracted provider, you could pay a co-payment and/or percentage of the covered expenses, called coinsurance, after the deductible.
+Effective July 1, 2014, Tier II (PPO) has a separate deductible from Tier III (Out-of-Network) deductible and they do not cross-accumulate.
+Deductibles are listed in the Summary of Benefits.

+E. Annual Out-of-Pocket Maximum - For care provided by a HealthLink Tier I (HMO) and Tier II (PPO) contracted provider, you could pay a co-payment and/or percentage of the covered expenses, called coinsurance, after the deductible.
 The out-of-pocket maximum limits the amount you could pay for covered medical expenses incurred during one plan year.
 Once your co-payment and coinsurance share of covered medical expenses for one person reaches the individual out-of-pocket maximum in one plan year, including the deductible, the plan will pay 100% of covered expenses incurred by that person for the remainder of the plan year for Tier I (HMO) and Tier II (PPO) covered charges.
 The family out-of-pocket maximum is the sum of all co-payment and coinsurance amounts paid for all family members per plan year.
-After the family out-of-pocket maximum is met, the plan will pay 100% of covered expenses incurred by any family member for the rest of the year for Tier I (HMO) and Tier II (PPO) which cross-accumulate.
+After the family out-of-pocket maximum is met, the plan will pay 100% of covered expenses incurred by any family member for the rest of the year for Tier I (HMO) and Tier II (PPO), which cross-accumulate.